 You can ruin both your job and your career by the relationships you develop with your coworkers at work.
 Your education, experience, or title don't matter if you can't play well with your coworkers.
 You won't succeed in your career without forming positive relationships at work.

 Have you encountered any of these examples of needing to deal with difficult people at work?
 They're just examples of the types of behavior that cry out for responsible feedback from a coworker or boss.
 But, for most people, holding a difficult conversation about a sensitive topic is challenging at work.

 These steps will help you hold difficult conversations when people need professional feedback provided professionally.
 Holding a difficult conversation can have positive outcomes when the conversation is approached properly; here's how to attain them.

 Have you worked with a coworker who had annoying habits such as loud gum chewing or bringing personal issues to the office every day?
 How about a coworker who had personal hygiene problems or exuded the smell of alcohol and coffee at work?
 You know what a problem and productivity downer these kinds of behavioral and personal issues can present in the workplace.

 If you want to attain some happiness at work, you must address these issues.
 Do you need some help and ideas about how to hold a difficult conversation?
-Here's how you can courageously address coworkers who have annoying habits and harmony-destructive issues in your workplace.
+Here's how you can courageously address coworkers who have annoying habits in your workplace.